acryptos/docs.acryptos.com/faq.md

 ### 2. Is there a fee on the first Stake?

-* No. However additional staking/unstaking triggers the harvest \(and the 0.5 ACS fee\).
+* ACS Farms: No. However additional staking/unstaking triggers the harvest \(and the 0.5 ACS fee\).
+Currently there is a promo and the harvest fee is 0 until 25 Feb 20210.

-  This will be changed soon with the migration.
+  This will be changed soon with the migration to farms v2.

+* ACSI Farms: No.

 ### 3. What are the withdrawal fees?

 * There is a 0.5% withdrawal fee.
-This fee is applied on all vaults \(except the ACS Vault\).
+This fee is applied on all vaults \(except the ACS Vault and the ACSI Vault\).
-* For the ACS Vault, the withdrawal fee is 10% \(applied only on the amount you withdraw\).
+* For the ACS Vault and the ACSI Vault, the withdrawal fee is 10% \(applied only on the amount you withdraw\).

   Example: If you have 1000 ACS in the ACS Vault, and you decide to withdraw 100 ACS, the fee will be 10 ACS.